getherbert/docs/api.md

 # API

 API is a class that is exposed to the developer using your plugin.
-Its extends the `BaseController` like any other controller in your plugin.
+It extends the `BaseController` like any other controller in your plugin.
 The developer may call your api in a page template like so:

 	$myPluginApi->method();